PR47EEK/randomDice/README.md

 # randomDice
-just refresh website and get a random pair of website
+just refresh website and get a random pair of Dicee